-Beth El Congregation’s Religious School meets on Sunday mornings from 9:30 – 11:30 am in small intimate classes for children from five to 16, covering Kindergarten through 10th-grade Confirmation.
+Beth El Congregation’s Religious School meets on Sunday mornings from 9:30 am – 11:30 am in small intimate classes for children from Kindergarten to 13.
+Students in grades 8 and 9, as well as 10th grade confirmation students, meet when Rabbi Grumbacher is in Winchester.

 An active member of the faculty, our Rabbi serves as a resource for teachers, students, and parents.

-New this year!
-Jewish Story Time for children 3 to 6 years old will be held once a month combining reading of stories with Jewish themes and related cooking and craft projects.
+Back by popular demand!
+Jewish Story Club for children 4 to 7 years old will be held once a month combining reading of stories with Jewish themes and related cooking and craft projects.
 For details about this program, please email us at BethElVaOffice@gmail.com.

 The Bar/Bat Mitzvah program at Beth El has been in place for a very long time.
 Each year, young men and women ascend the bimah, conduct a major portion of the service on Saturday morning, read or chant from the Torah and the prophets, offer an explanation of what they have read, and demonstrate a level of commitment to tzedakah, of self-awareness, and of appreciation to their parents and teachers that is very gratifying.